De-board passengers who refuse to wear face mask in plane: DGCA to airlines | Business

 ''The airline shall ensure that in case any passenger does not adhere to above instructions even after repeated warnings, he or she should be de-boarded, if need be, before departure,'' it said.

-In case any passenger refuses to wear a mask or violates the COVID-19 protocol even after repeated warnings in-flight mid-air, he must be treated as an ''unruly passenger'' as defined in the DGCA regulations, the circular said.
+In case any passenger refuses to wear mask or violates the COVID-19 protocol even after repeated warnings in flight mid-air, he can be treated as ''unruly passenger'' as defined in the DGCA regulations, the circular said.

-The DGCA regulations give powers to airlines to ban passengers for a certain period after they have been declared ''unruly''.
+The DGCA regulations give powers to airlines to ban passengers for a certain period of time after they have been declared ''unruly''.

 Central Industrial Security Force (CISF) and other police personnel deployed at the entrance of the airport must ensure that no one is allowed to enter the premises without wearing a mask, it said.

-All airport operators must increase announcements and surveillance to ensure that passengers at the terminal are wearing face masks properly and following COVID-appropriate behavior at all times within the airport premises, it noted.
+All airport operators must increase announcements and surveillance to ensure that passengers at terminal are wearing face masks properly and following COVID-appropriate behaviour at all times within the airport premises, it noted.

-Airport operators must take sanitization measures at airports and provide hand sanitizers or dispensers at prominent places in the terminal, it noted.
+Airport operators must take sanitisation measures at airports and provide hand sanitisers or dispensers at prominent places in the terminal, it noted.

-''Also, airport operators shall levy fines on those violating COVID-19 protocols by state regulations with the help of local police and security agencies for violation of COVID-19 protocols,'' it added.
+''Also, airport operators shall levy fines on those violating COVID-19 protocols in accordance with state regulations with the help of local police and security agencies for violation of COVID-19 protocols,'' it added.

+When Centre resumed scheduled domestic flights on May 25, 2020, after a two-month-long lockdown due to the COVID-19 pandemic, the DGCA had made it mandatory for passengers to wear masks and follow other COVID-19 protocol inside airport and aircraft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)